1. A useful or valuable quality, person, or thing; an advantage or resource: proved herself an asset to the company.

 2. A valuable item that is owned.

-3. A spy working in his or her own country and controlled by the enemy.
+3. A spy working in their own country and controlled by a foreign power or an enemy.

 a.
 Accounting The entries on a balance sheet showing all properties, both tangible and intangible, and claims against others that may be applied to cover the liabilities of a person or business.
 Assets can include cash, stock, inventories, property rights, and goodwill.